scriptingosx/quickpkg/README.md

 `quickpkg` is meant for 'quick' packaging.
 No configuration, no options.
 Download the application from the AppStore or the dmg or zip from the web and go.
 (I started working on it because I could never remember the exact options needed for `pkgbuild`.) [`munki-pkg`](https://github.com/munki/munki-pkg/) is a tool that makes it easier to access the complex options of `pkgbuild` and `packagebuild`, but it still supports complex projects.

-If you prefer a UI rather than a command line tool, then use [Stephan Sudre's Packages](http://s.sudre.free.fr/Software/Packages/about.html).
+If you prefer a UI rather than a command line tool, then use [Stéphane Sudre's Packages](http://s.sudre.free.fr/Software/Packages/about.html).

 ## Warning